syncfusion-content/wpf-docs/wpf/SfDiagram/Rulers.md

 ---
 layout: post
-title: Horizontal and Vertical guide for measuring in the SfDiagram | Syncfusion.
+title: Provides guide for measuring in the Diagram Control | Syncfusion.
 description: how to measure the distance of Nodes and Connectors?
 platform: wpf
 control: SfDiagram